jurberg/define.js/README.md

 5. Enjoy

 ## Unit testing
 Sometimes you need to mock out a dependency.
 The 'redefine' method allows you to reload a module with dependencies mocked out; just pass in an override hash with the module name and the mocked methods.
-It also takes an callback that llows you to mock out methods on the module itself.
+It also takes a callback that allows you to mock out methods on the module itself.
 Call 'redefine' with only the name to restore the original.

 ## Development
 Define.js is built using grunt.js.
 Run 'npm install', then use grunt commands.